na-na-hi/renget/archive/characterprovider.md

 ######
 - - -
 ##### General Info on LLM
 An LLM (large language model) is like an advanced, intelligent version of T9.
-Remember how T9 could predict the next word you were going to type based on the keys you were pressing?
-An LLM is like that, but instead of predicting just one word, it can predict whole sentences, and even whole paragraphs.
+Remember how T9 could predict the next word you would type based on the keys you were pressing?
+An LLM is like that, but instead of predicting just one word, it can predict whole sentences and even whole paragraphs.

-An LLM "reads" the input you give it (which could be a single word, a sentence, or more), and then generates a continuation.
-It does this by calculating probabilities for what the next word should be, based on patterns it learned during its training on a large amount of text data.
+An LLM "reads" the input you give it (a single word, a sentence, or more) and then generates a continuation.
+It does this by calculating probabilities for what the next word should be based on patterns it learned during its training on a large amount of text data.

-The way this works is through a type of machine learning model known as a transformer.
+The way this works is through a type of machine-learning model known as a transformer.
 The transformer model pays attention to each word in the context, and based on that, it decides which word should come next.
 It does this by assigning a score to each potential next word.
 These scores are then converted into probabilities using the `softmax` function.
 (The `softmax` function takes a set of numerical values and converts them into probabilities that sum up to 1.)

-For example, if the model is given the sentence "The cat is on the…", it might assign a high score to the word "roof" and lower scores to words like "pineapple" or "moon".
-After `softmax`, these scores are turned into probabilities, so the word "roof" gets a high probability and is likely to be chosen, while "pineapple" and "moon" get low probabilities and are less likely to be chosen.
+For example, if the model is given the sentence "The cat is on the…", it might assign a high score to the word "roof" and lower scores to words like "pineapple" or "moon."
+After `softmax,` these scores are turned into probabilities, so the term "roof" gets a high probability and is likely to be chosen.
+In contrast, "pineapple" and "moon" have low probabilities and are less likely to be selected.
 ######
 - - -
 ##### Temperature
-**Simple explanation:** `Temperature` is a key parameter in fine-tuning the randomness of responses generated by the AI.
-A higher `Temperature`, like 0.8, results in the AI generating more random outputs.
-This makes for more diverse and creative, but potentially less coherent and unpredictable responses.
+**Simple explanation:** `Temperature` is a crucial parameter in fine-tuning the randomness of responses generated by the AI.
+A higher `Temperature,` like 0.8, results in the AI generating more random outputs.
+This makes for more diverse and creative but potentially less coherent and unpredictable responses.

-On the other hand, a lower `Temperature`, like 0.2, makes the AI's responses more focused and deterministic.
-That means the responses will be more consistent and predictable, but potentially less creative.
+On the other hand, a lower `Temperature,` like 0.2, makes the AI's responses more focused and deterministic.
+That means the reactions will be more consistent and predictable but potentially less creative.

-> So in short, if you want the AI to be more creative and spontaneous, increase the temperature.
-If you want more predictable and reliable results, decrease the temperature.
+> So, if you want the AI to be more creative and spontaneous, increase the Temperature.
+If you wish for more predictable and reliable results, decrease the Temperature.

-**A bit more clear explanation:** The `Temperature` parameter impacts the `softmax` function, which is used to generate probabilities for each potential output.
-The `softmax` function takes a vector of raw (unnormalized) predictions from the last layer of the model, and transforms it into a probability distribution - a set of positive numbers that add up to 1.
+**A bit clearer explanation:** The `Temperature` parameter impacts the `softmax` function, which generates probabilities for each potential output.
+The `softmax` function takes a vector of raw (unnormalized) predictions from the last layer of the model.
+It transforms it into a probability distribution - a set of positive numbers that add up to 1.

-The `Temperature` modifies these raw predictions before they are fed into the `softmax` function.
+The `Temperature` modifies these raw predictions before being fed into the `softmax` function.
 In practice, a higher `Temperature` value makes the model's output probabilities more equal, increasing the chances of sampling less likely tokens (thus creating more diversity and randomness).
 A lower `Temperature` makes the output probabilities less equal, which means the model is more likely to sample the most likely tokens (thus creating more focused and deterministic outputs).

 > **Summary:**
-> Lower `Temperature` = more focused output (Less equal probabilities; tokens with higher rating are much more likely to be chosen).
+> Lower `Temperature` = more focused output (Less equal probabilities; tokens with higher ratings are much more likely to be chosen).
 > High `Temperature` = less focused output (More equal probabilities; tokens with lower rating may be chosen too).
 > Setting `Temperature` to 0 will result in identical swipes (more or less).